JeroenMols/jeroenmols.github.io/hugo-code/content/blog/063-pull-request-reviews/index.md

 - team
 date: '2022-02-23'
 slug: pull-request-reviews
+featureimagecaption: Photo by Markus Winkler from Unsplash, https://unsplash.com/photos/-fRAIQHKcc0, cropped and resized
 ---

 In the past years, my thoughts on pull request reviews have evolved considerably.
 Given that creating and reviewing pull requests are a core part of our work, let's talk about those.